denis-postanogov/UserManualPdf100/README.md

 ## How to obtain PDF files

-Run `make` or `make download_pdf` from UserManualPdf100 directory.
+From the project's directory, run:

+    make

+or (to run 10 download jobs simultaneously):

+    make -j 10

-This will download 100 PDF files (see URLs in `data/pdf-links.txt`), and place them into 'pdf' directory.
+This will download 100 PDF files from their original internet links listed in `data/pdf-links.txt`, and place them into 'pdf' directory.
+Total download size expected 479,018,455 bytes in 100 files.
 Each file will be checked against its expected checksum.

-NOTE: to make the downloading faster, run `make -j 10` to enable 10 download jobs simultaneously.
+Please report the author if download failed failed.

-## Language Annotations for Pages
+## Language annotations for pages

 As some projects require information about the languages used in the document, or the language of the document page, the file `data/pdf-page-lang-annotation.txt` contains annotation of mono-lingual pages of 100 documents.